mattiamanzati/long-running-process/slides.md

 ---

-# Long Running Process
+## Long Running Process

----
-Agenda:

-- Going multiple steps means persisting each step

-- StateCharts
-- Saga
-- Actor model
+- Involve multiple systems: they can be orchestration or choreography
+- Persistent: because the process may last forever even server restarts
+- Versionable: because business requirements may change